 Then I saw an advertisement for a position as an Arrowsmith Teacher.
 I hadn’t heard of the Arrowsmith program before and was more than a little sceptical about it.
 It seemed to promise that learning disorders could be overcome!
-Parents have been promised this before only to find little or no change in their child’s learning and I didn’t want to be part of an organisation that did this.
+Parents have been promised this before only to find little or no change in their child’s learning and I didn’t want to be part of an organisation that promised but did not deliver.
 In addition, the claims of fundamental change being made to the person’s learning capacity were entirely against everything I had ever learned.
 I was, however, intrigued and investigated further.
-I was amazed by the seemingly miraculous changes in people’s lives that had occurred.
+The research that had been done was really compelling and I was amazed by the seemingly miraculous changes in people’s lives that had occurred.
 This was something I wanted to know more about!

 I applied for the position, was selected and trained as an Arrowsmith Teacher.
 Finally, I had found something I could dedicate myself to.
 Initially it was the social justice aspect of the program that appealed to me.
 I believe that all students have a right to receive the education they need to become independent in our literate and numerate society and this program maximises the chances of doing that for people with learning disorders.

 As I’ve continued, however, I have become very aware of the pain that learning disorders cause.
 Children think they are ‘dumb’ because they can’t learn and might withdraw or become ‘behaviourally challenged’.
 Adolescents develop mental health issues because they struggle so much at school and are told – ‘just concentrate a bit more/ try harder’ as though it is their fault that they cannot learn, not the fault of the teacher who cannot teach them.
-Adults have missed out on reaching their potential because they are either not as literate and numerate as they need to be, or their executive functioning is not well enough developed.All of these things are now unnecessary, because now we know what to do to help people with these problems.
+Adults have missed out on reaching their potential because they are either not as literate and numerate as they need to be, or their executive functioning is not well enough developed for them to plan, manage themselves and understand the workplace.All of these things are now unnecessary, because now we know what to do to help people with these problems.

 The Arrowsmith Program helps people strengthen their cognitive skills and overcome their learning disorders so they can start to participate fully in our literate and numerate society.
 It is a privilege to facilitate it for people and a delight to watch them progress as their brain changes to make them more capable, stronger learners.
 It is incredible to me to walk beside someone and watch as they develop their underlying cognitive skills and become more aware of the world, gain independence and enable their potential.

-I invite you to contact me to talk about whether it is suitable for you or someone you love.
+I invite you to contact me to talk about whether this program is suitable for you or someone you love.

 For more information or a no obligation chat: